Detecting light dark matter with prompt-delayed events in neutrino experiments: Prompt-delayed signal from QES of atmospheric DM

 In our study, we consider the KamLAND experiment.
 The QES of the atmospheric DM with the carbon nuclei occurs via the process,

 The knockout neutron scattering with the surrounding medium leads to the prompt energy deposition signal ( $\sim$ few ns), where the $n + p \to n + p$ process is dominated due to the nearly equal masses.
-The recoiling proton, which inherits most of the neutron’s energy, subsequently deposits energy by producing scintillation light in the LS detector.
-Meanwhile, the slowed-down neutrons may also be captured by protons via the process $n+p\to d + \gamma$, emitting a 2.2~MeV $\gamma$ ray, which constitutes the so-called delayed signal.
-In experimental data analysis of QES, the correlation of prompt and delayed signals in time and space, typically within 1000~$\mu$s (mean $\sim210$~$\mu$s) and 160~cm (mean $\sim$60~cm), can be used to reduce the backgrounds efficiently~\cite{KamLAND:2021gvi}.
-This prompt-delayed signal is beneficial for the QES detection of relativistic light DM in LS detector.
+The recoiling proton, which inherits most of the neutron’s energy, subsequently deposits energy by producing scintillation light in the LS detector. {Meanwhile, the slowed-down neutrons are further moderated to sub-thermal energies by multiple elastic scatterings with protons and eventually captured by $^1\mathrm{H}$ via the process $n+p\to d + \gamma$, emitting a 2.2~MeV $\gamma$ ray, which constitutes the so-called delayed signal.
+The capture probability is as high as 99.5\% \cite{KamLAND:2009zwo} and the capture time is 210 $\mu$s on average.
+We therefore assume one-to-one correspondence between prompt events and delayed neutron-capture events.
+In the experimental data analysis and events selection of QES, we use the correlation of prompt and delayed signals in time and space, typically within 1000~$\mu$s (mean $\sim210$~$\mu$s) and 160~cm (mean $\sim$60~cm), to efficiently reduce the backgrounds as demonstrated in~\cite{KamLAND:2021gvi}.} This prompt-delayed signal is beneficial for the QES detection of relativistic light DM in LS detector.
 It is worth noting that $\chi$–H scattering can also produce fast protons that may subsequently eject neutrons from carbon nuclei, e.g., via $^{12}$C(p,n)$^{12}$N, leading to the same experimental signature.
 However, this two-step channel is expected to be subdominant compared to the direct $\chi$–C interaction because of the absence of $A^2$ coherent enhancement in $\chi$--H scattering and the additional suppression from the required secondary hadronic interaction.
 In addition to the process of ``neutron-only'' knockouts in Eq.~\ref{eq:C_QES}, the ``proton-only'' knockouts can also occur in the QES process.
 However, LS detectors are difficult to distinguish it from the elastic scattering signal due to the absence of delayed signals, leading to an irreducible backgrounds.
 Therefore, our analysis will focus exclusively on the ``neutron-only'' knockout signals.
 Moreover, the combined signal from the de-excitation photon and the delayed capture of the knockout neutron can also offer a promising channel for detecting light DM, as shown in~\cite{Choi:2024ism}.

 In the calculation of QES cross section, we assume the target nucleus as a collection of individual nucleons and the independent evolution of the particles produced at the interaction vertex and the recoiling $(A-1)$-nucleon system~\cite{Benhar:2005dj,benhar2008inclusive}.
 This impulse approximation performs well for the high momentum transfer ($|\vec{q}|>350\ \mathrm{MeV}$).
 Then, we can obtain the differential cross section of Eq.~\ref{eq:C_QES},